cianedanan/reading-notes/class3.md

 __What's Git?__

-* Git creates a snapshot of the file and stores a reference everytime a edited project is saved
+* Git creates a snapshot of the file and stores a reference every time a edited project is saved
 * Git is dependent on local operations
     * works offline
     * works with active VPN